gvdb/crowns/README.md

 ![alt text](https://github.com/gvdb/crowns/blob/master/play_areas.png "Play Areas")

 ## Play Phases
 Play progresses clock-wise, starting with the first player to the left of the dealer.
-A player's turn consists of three phases in the following order (DAD):
+A player's turn consists of three phases in the following order: Draw, Action, Discard (DAD):
 1.	__Draw:__ At the beginning of their turn the player must draw *one* card from the Deck and add it to their Stronghold (i.e. their hand)
-2.	__Actions:__ The player has *three* actions they may use on particular abilities
+2.	__Action:__ The player has *three* actions they may use on particular abilities
 3.	__Discard:__ If the player has more than *five* cards in their Stronghold they must discard down to 5 cards.
 If they have 5 or less cards this phase is skipped

 ### Draw Phase